Empire Airlines Flight 8284

+Background

-Aircraft history
+Aircraft

-Flight 8284 was operated using an ATR-42-320 (registration number: N902FX), manufactured in 1990 by ATR.
-Before being delivered to Empire Airlines in 2003, and later leased to FedEx in the same year, the aircraft served for three previous airlines: Bar Harbor Airlines, Continental Express and ExpressJet Airlines.

-Flight details
+The aircraft involved was an ATR 42-320 registered as N902FX, with serial number 175.
+It was manufactured by ATR in 1990.
+In its 19 years of service, it had logged 28768 airframe hours in 32379 takeoff and landing cycles.
+It was also equipped with two Pratt & Whitney Canada PW121 engines.
+In 2005, the aircraft was converted from a passenger to a freighter aircraft.

+Crew

-The captain was 52-year-old Rodney Holberton with a total of 13,935 flight hours, with 12,742 hours as pilot-in-command (PIC).
-He had 2,052 hours on the ATR 42, 1,896 as PIC.
+In command was 52-year-old Captain Rodney Holberton with a total of 13,935 flight hours, with 12,742 hours as pilot-in-command (PIC).
+He had logged 2,052 hours on the ATR 42, 1,896 as PIC.
 The first officer was 26-year-old Heather Cornell with 2,109 hours, according to the records of Empire Airlines.
-She had 130 hours operating the ATR 42 as second-in-command.
+She had logged 130 hours operating the ATR 42 as second-in-command.

 Accident

 The aircraft approached Lubbock International Airport at around 4:30 am Central Standard Time in freezing mist.

 During the approach, a flight control problem prevented deployment of the flaps.
 The first officer continued the approach while the captain attempted to fix the flaps issue.
 Neither crew member monitored the airspeed, and the aircraft began descending at over 2000 ft per minute, leading to a "Pull Up" warning.
 The crew pulled up 17 seconds after the initial alarm.
 The aircraft then entered an aerodynamic stall and crashed.
 The aircraft landed short of the runway threshold, and skidded 1000 m down and off runway 17R.
 A small fire began shortly after.

-Airport officials said that weather conditions did not contribute to the crash.
+Airport officials said that weather conditions did not contribute to the accident.

 Investigation

 The National Transportation Safety Board (NTSB) investigated the cause of the accident.
 The flight data recorder and cockpit voice recorder showed that the crew continued the landing after the flaps failed to deploy rather than conducting a go-around.
 The crew also failed to apply maximum engine thrust immediately after the stall, waiting 17 seconds after an TAWS warning had sounded before applying thrust.
 In postaccident interviews, the captain said that he had sleep fatigue before the flight due to "high-workload situations" which affected his performance.
 After the investigation was completed the NTSB released their final report in 2011.

 It concluded with investigators stating that "The National Transportation Safety Board determines that the probable cause of this accident was the flight crew's failure to monitor and maintain a minimum safe airspeed while executing an instrument approach in icing conditions, which resulted in an aerodynamic stall at low altitude.
 Contributing to the accident were 1) the flight crew's failure to follow published standard operating procedures in response to a flap anomaly, 2) the captain's decision to continue with the unstabilized approach, 3) the flight crew's poor crew resource management, and 4) fatigue due to the time of day in which the accident occurred and a cumulative sleep debt, which likely impaired the captain's performance."